vanus-labs/docs/content/vanus-ai/integrations/slack/index.md

 3. Input an **App Name**④, select an **App Model**⑤, upload to the **Knowledge Base**⑥, then click **Create**⑦.

 ![](images/integration_slack_3.webp)

+If you find yourself uncertain about which app model to select, please refer to the [**Large Language Models (LLM) Documentation**](https://docs.vanus.ai/vanus-ai/beginning/large-language-models/) for clear guidance on choosing the most suitable LLM for your requirements.

 4. Select the **Integrations Tab**⑧ and select the **Slack Integration**⑨.